bitwarden/help/_articles/features/auto-fill-android.md

 categories: [auto-fill]
 featured: false
 popular: false
-order: 02
+order: "02"
 tags: [android, autofill, auto-fill]
 ---

 Bitwarden makes your passwords available for auto-fill so that you can seamlessly log in to websites and apps while also maintaining strong and secure passwords.
 Auto-fill cuts the copying and pasting out of your login routine by detecting Vault items that match the service you're logging in to.

 {% callout success %}
 *Most* auto-fill scenarios rely on the attribution of URIs to Login items.
-If you're unfamiliar with using URIs, brush up using our [Using URIs]({% link _articles/features/uri-match-detection.md %}) article.
+If you're unfamiliar with using URIs, brush up using our [Using URIs]({{site.baseurl}}/article/uri-match-detection/) article.

 Please note that custom fields are not currently supported in Mobile auto-fill.
 {% endcallout %}